 10:30 AM - 10:45 AMNetworking Break

-10:45 AM - 11:45 AMBreakout Sessions#HAK08A Practical Approach to Risk Assessment and How it Ties to Compliance Effectiveness Elizabeth Wade, Chief Compliance & Ethics Officer, Corporate Compliance Officer, Signature Healthcare Consulting Services, LLC
+10:45 AM - 11:45 AMBreakout Sessions#HAK08A Practical Approach to Risk Assessment and How it Ties to Compliance Effectiveness Elizabeth Wade, Chief Compliance & Ethics Officer, Corporate Compl, Signature Healthcare Consulting Services, LLC

 HCCA#SAK08Internal Investigations: Updating Your Approach to Investigating and Responding to Allegations of Wrongdoing to Achieve Better Outcomes Kevin Feldis, Partner, Perkins Coie LLP